Mark 14 torpedo: Depth explanation

 The Mark 14 torpedo tended to run some 10 ft too deep for several reasons.
-The first was that it was tested with an exercise warhead that was more buoyant than the warhead; that was a precaution made to avoid losing an expensive torpedo.
+The first was that it was tested with an exercise warhead that was more buoyant than the tactical warshot warhead; that was a precaution made to avoid losing an expensive torpedo.
 A light exercise head made the torpedo positively buoyant, so it would float to the surface at the end of its run.
 The live warhead contained more mass, so it reached equilibrium at a lower depth.
 Also, the depth mechanism was designed prior to the warhead's explosive charge being increased, making the torpedo even heavier overall.
 "Testing conditions became more and more unrealistic, obscuring the effect of the heavier warhead on depth performance."
 Furthermore, the depth testing device used by NTS to verify the torpedo's running depth (the depth and roll recorder) had the same measuring port placement error as the Mark 14's depth control port, so both were off by the same amount in the same direction and gave the impression that the torpedo was running at the desired depth when it was actually much deeper.
 After hearing of the deep-running torpedo problem, most submarine skippers simply set their torpedoes' running depth to zero, which risked the torpedo broaching the surface.

 Torpedo depth is a control problem; good depth control requires more than just measuring the torpedo's depth.
 A depth control system that used just depth (measured by a hydrostat) to control the elevators would tend to oscillate around the desired depth.
 Whitehead in Fiume supplied many of the world's navies, and it had trouble with depth control until it developed the "balance chamber" with pendulum (pendulum-and-hydrostat control).
 The balance chamber had water pressure push against a disk that was balanced by a spring.
 "The inclusion of a pendulum stabilized the mechanism's feedback loop."
 This development (known as "The Secret") was around 1868.